akkeris/taas/docs/API-Reference.md

 `GET /v1/artifacts/{runid}/{directory}`

 View artifacts uploaded to S3 as part of a test run.
 Result of this API call is HTML formatted and best viewed in a browser.
-All test runs will have `describe.txt` placed in the root directory - this file contains Kubernetes pod information gathered at runtime.
+All test runs will have `describe.txt` placed in the root directory - this file contains Kubernetes pod information gathered during the test run.

 **CURL Example**